Zizaco/zsql/README.md

 # `zsql` Query files via terminal

-A terminal utility to easily run SQL queries on CSV files via terminal. `zsql` is powered by rust and C.
+A _single binary_ terminal utility to easily run SQL queries on CSV files.
+Powered by rust and C.